4.8

 Can we ride a bike to the Colosseum?

-One can also ride their bike to Colosseum City from the station.
+Yes, you can ride your bike to Colosseum City from the station.

 One can also rent a particular bicycle from one of the many stations located throughout Rome.

-Is there any way to reach out to the Colosseum for disabled people?
+Is there any way to reach the Colosseum for disabled people?

-The Colosseum often makes every effort to make the facilities accessible to every impaired visitor.
+Yes, the Colosseum makes every effort to make the facilities accessible to every impaired visitor.

 Ramps and lifts are accessible to wheelchair users.